 Teaching in Reception and Nursery is organised through a range of approaches and provides a balance of child initiated and adult led activities:

-- Planned focused activities where adults work with a small group of children at a time.
-Teachers will differentiate the activity to meet the needs of every child participating
+- planned focused activities where adults work with a small group of children at a time.
+Teachers will differentiate the activity to meet the needs of every child participating and build on pupils’ prior learning

-- Small group teaching of early reading and writing through our phonics based programme and talk writing for approach
+- small group teaching of early reading and writing through our phonics based programme and talk for writing for approach

 In the Foundation Stage the curriculum is made up of seven areas of learning: